 What personal information we collect, and how we collect it

-We collect personal information from people who ride with us and/or express interest in our activities as follows:
+We collect personal information as follows:

 In digital format: